vantt/opentracing-php/README.md

 backend.
 The flush call can be implemented as a NO-OP for these tracers.

 ### Using `StartSpanOptions`

+This library is still compatible with the StartSpanOption.

 Passing options to the pass can be done using either an array or the SpanOptions wrapper object.
 The following keys are valid: